SeekyCt/ppcdis/TOOLS.md

 ## forcefilesgen

 Adds a list of files to the FORCEFILES section of an LCF file by replacing the string `PPCDIS_FORCEFILES`.

+## forceactivegen

+Adds functions from an external labels pickle to the FORCEACTIVE section of an LCF file by replacing the string `PPCDIS_FORCEACTIVE`.

 ## orderfloats